kiyui/express-webpack-cycle-boilerplate/README.md

 Each component exports their respective sinks that are then parsed the main entrypoint to be loaded by the drivers.
 The component DOM is drawn inside a main container, and routing is controlled by an example navbar.
 The example features usage of the DOM, HTTP, and router driver.
+Further comments for those new to Cycle.js (Hi Swinburne Sarawak ICT Club members :D), refer to code.

 ### build tools
 Webpack is configured in `webpack.config.js` and loaded by `index.js` when the `environment` key in `env.json` is configured as `development`.
 You may add and customize the loaders depending on your frontend stack.
 Webpack code is built and bundled to the `public/` directory.